 Use only fresh ingredients.
 Here’s the deal, if your yeast package has been sitting on your pantry shelf for a month or more, throw it out.
 It will probably not work.
 I keep my excess SAF yeast in the freezer and the amount I use monthly in my refrigerator in an airtight container.
 I only use SAF yeast.
 That may sound a little snotty but my bread turns out 99.9% of the time.
 Saf Instant Yeast, 1 Pound Pouch

 I buy bread flour to use when I make white bread, cinnamon rolls, dinner rolls, bread sticks or croissants.
 I buy the bread flour in 25 or 50-pound bags.
 I place the flour in plastic buckets with a red Gamma lid.
 I only buy the amount of white flour I can use in 9-12 months.
-After that, it will become rancid and my bread will not turn out like it should.
+After that, it will become rancid and my bread will not turn out as it should.
 The Gamma Seal Lid, Red You can buy the Gamma lids at stores like Walmart for about $8.00, give or take, plus tax of course.
 I buy red Gamma lids for my wheat and flour.
 I color code all of my buckets.
 Blue is for sugar, yellow is for pasta and green is for all laundry products.
 I use other colors in the garage for my fuel like charcoal, pinecones, etc. I will talk about that another day.

 Decide on the bread pan size that works for your family.
 I like to buy one pound loaves, but I only make bread for myself and my husband.
 Of course, I take a few loaves to special neighbors as well.
 Here is one that is similar to what I use: Fat Daddio’s Anodized Aluminum Bread Pan, 7.75 Inch x 3.75 Inch x 2.75 Inch